Space Needle: Construction

 With time an issue, the construction team worked around the clock.
 The domed top, housing the top five levels (including the restaurants and observation deck), was perfectly balanced so that the restaurant could rotate with the help of one tiny electric motor, originally 0.8 kW, later replaced with a 1.1 kW motor.
-With paint colors named Orbital Olive for the body, Astronaut White for the legs, Re-entry Red for the saucer, and Galaxy Gold for the roof, the Space Needle was finished in less than one year.
+Painted in Orbital Olive paint for the body, Astronaut White for the legs, Re-entry Red for the saucer, and Galaxy Gold for the roof, the Space Needle was finished in less than one year.
 It was completed in April 1962 at a cost of $4.5 million.
 The last elevator car was installed the day before the Fair opened on April 21.
-During the course of the Fair nearly 20,000 people a day rode the elevators to the Observation Deck.
-Upon completion, the Space Needle was the tallest building in the western United States, replacing the Smith Tower in downtown Seattle as the tallest building west of the Mississippi since 1914.
+During the course of the Fair, nearly 20,000 people a day rode to the Observation Deck, culminating to a total of 2.56 million visitors.
+Upon completion, the Space Needle was the tallest building west of the Mississippi River, replacing the Kansas City Power and Light Building which had held that distinction since 1931.
+It also replaced the Smith Tower in downtown Seattle as the tallest building on the American west coast, which it had been since 1914.

-The revolving restaurant was operated by Western International Hotels, of which Carlson was President, under a 20-year contract from April 1, 1962, to April 1, 1982.
+The revolving restaurant was operated by Carlson's Western International Hotels under a 20-year contract from April 1, 1962, to April 1, 1982.

 Carillon

 An imitation carillon (using recordings of bells, rather than live bells) was installed in the Space Needle, and played several times a day during the World's Fair.
 The instrument, built by the Schulmerich Bells Company of Hatfield, Pennsylvania under the name "Carillon Americana", recreated the sounds of 538 bells and was the largest in the world, until eclipsed by a 732 bell instrument at the 1964 New York World's Fair.
 The operator's console was located in the base of the Space Needle, completely enclosed in glass to allow observation of the musician playing the instrument.
 It was also capable of being played from a roll, like a player piano.
-The forty-four stentors (speakers) of the carillon were located underneath the Needle's disc at the 200 ft level, and were audible over the entire fairgrounds and up to 10 mi away.
+The forty-four stentors (speakers) of the carillon were located underneath the Needle's disc at the 200 ft level and were audible over the entire fairgrounds and up to 10 mi away.
 The carillon was disassembled after the fair's close.

 The Carillon Americana was featured on a 12-track LP record called "Bells On High-Fi" (catalog number AR-8, produced by Americana Records, of Sellersville, Pennsylvania).
-These studio recordings were performed by noted carillonneur John Klein (1915-1981).
+These studio recordings were performed by noted carillonneur John Klein (1915–1981).